 Clay Virtual Academy is a school choice option for K-12 full and part-time students who reside in Clay County.
 Public, private or homeschool students may take classes with CVA.
-Students taking CVA for fulltime enrollment outside of Clay County must be released from their county of residence.
-CVA offers fulltime/part-time enrollment as a franchise of FLVS, but also offers other fulltime programs through K12.com, Pasco County Virtual School, and FLVS (fulltime and classic).
+Students taking CVA for full time enrollment outside of Clay County must be released from their county of residence.
+CVA offers full time/part-time enrollment as a franchise of FLVS, but also offers other full time programs through K12.com, Pasco County Virtual School, and FLVS (full time and classic) through other providers (local districts, virtual charter schools, and/or FLVS full time and classic).
 Students may opt to take 7th or 8th period courses through Clay Virtual Academy (a franchise of FLVS) or FLVS for acceleration, original credit or grade forgiveness.
 For more information please see your guidance counselor or cva.oneclay.net